Connecticut Colony: Consolidating the colony

-The Pequot War had made clear the difference in needs between Connecticut in Massachusetts clear.
+The Pequot War had made clear the difference in needs between Connecticut and Massachusetts.
 During the conflict, Connecticut favored a more cautious policy than Massachusetts.
 Lion Gardiner, commander of Saybrook Fort noted that Connecticut would face the brunt of the damages of the conflict while Massachusetts was safe in the Bay.
 Connecticut asserted its status as a separate colony when at the conclusion of the war it renounced all treaties between the Narragansett and Massachusetts and began conducting Indian diplomacy on its own terms.

 With the outbreak of the English Civil War, English support for the Saybrook Colony dried up.
 The colony's governor, George Fenwick negotiated a deal to sell the colony to Connecticut in 1644.
 Fenwick returned to England and served with distinction under Oliver Cromwell.
 Inspired by the successes of colonial cooperation during the Pequot War, Connecticut, Massachusetts, Plymouth, and New Haven formed the New England Confederation to mutually defend the colonies against the Dutch, French, and Indians.
 Before leaving for England, Fenwick, along with Hopkins, served as Connecticut's first commissioners to the Confederation.

 Connecticut's membership in the Confederation also meant it sent troops to fight in King Philip's War, though Connecticut itself was minimally impacted.

-Like its fellow Puritan colonies, Connecticut welcomed Cromwell's victory in the civil war The new English government, however, soon caused issues for Connecticut.
+Like its fellow Puritan colonies, Connecticut welcomed Cromwell's victory in the civil war.
+Its ministers regularly preached Roundhead ideas.
+The new English government, however, soon caused issues for Connecticut.
 The Confederation negotiated the Treaty of Hartford defining the border between New Netherland and the English colonies, but the government in England refused to ratify it.
 Tensions with the Dutch were inflamed by the Navigation Act 1651, restricting foreign trade with the colonies.
 These tensions culminated in the First Anglo-Dutch War.
 The war's outbreak enabled Connecticut to seize Fort Good Hope in 1653.